- General Software Information, Policies and Guidelines

 One common request is to change from single purchases of departmentally funded software to a centrally funded software solution.
-Changing from individual desktop software to a shared software solution often means licensing changes from a single desktop software license to a server-based license using metrics such as concurrent user, processor count, or campus headcounts.
+Changing from individual desktop software to a shared software solution often means licensing changes from a single desktop software license to a server-based license using metrics such as concurrent user, processor count, or campus headcount.
 The license model change has project costs that must be analyzed in addition to software costs.
 The initial funding must be provided by the local unit, with a permanent JV.
 Also, there needs to be a university value, such as described in the Common Good Resources Philosophy

 In order to analyze and evaluate the appropriate funding model for potential divisional or campus software purchase, a Funding Study will be completed.
 Contact UTS to request UTS participation in completing a Funding Study.
 The Funding Study will analyze all project costs, with a five year projection.
 Also, potential funding models will be developed and reviewed.
 In general, in order to support a divisional or campus software purchase instead of individual desktop licenses, costs savings must be demonstrated, for example: